Pope County, Arkansas: Reconstruction

-Even though, in June 1868, Arkansas became the second former Confederate state to be fully restored to the Union, political and social stability was still years away.
+Arkansas became the second former Confederate state to be fully restored to the Union in June 1868, but political and social stability was still years away.
 During the military reconstruction period (1867-1868), when Arkansas was placed in the Fourth Military District, companies E and G of the Nineteenth Infantry, were stationed in Pope County and headquartered at Dover for a year and a half.
 In 1868, a militia law passed by the general assembly authorized the governor to enroll a state guard modeled, generally, after the U. S. Army.
 Elements of this guard would be used four years later in Pope County.

 Between 1865 and 1870, at least five county officials were assassinated: Sheriff Archibald D. Napier and Deputy Sheriff Albert Parks on October 24, 1865, County Clerk William Stout on December 4, 1865, Sheriff W. Morris Williams on August 20, 1866, and Russellville Postmaster John L. Harkey on July 27, 1868.
 Napier and Williams both served as Captain of the Third Arkansas Cavalry Regiment (Union), Company I where Wallace H. Hickox, Stout's successor, was a lieutenant and John H. Williams, a successor to Parks and Morris Williams' brother, was a bugler.

 On March 1, 1870, the new Pope County jail in Dover was burned.
 A man named Glover later claimed responsibility.